 How do the campers get to and from Wrigley Field?

-Cubs campers will travel to and from Wrigley Field in a charter bus, in the same fashion that the Cubs would arrive at an opposing ballpark!
-Coaches are spread throughout each bus to ensure proper supervision, and conduct attendance checks regularly throughout the time at the ballpark and on the bus.
+Cubs campers will travel to and from the ballpark in a charter bus, in the same fashion that the Cubs would arrive at an opposing ballpark!
+Coaches are spread throughout each bus to ensure proper supervision, and will be conducting frequent attendance checks throughout our ballpark experience and each time we exit or enter the bus.

 Is the trip to Wrigley Field an all-day visit?

 Yes.
 The camp hours will stay roughly the same, 9 a.m. to 3 p.m.
 In some cases, buses will leave earlier or arrive later than the scheduled camp hours.
 If that is the case, we will communicate any changes regarding the times well in advance of the visit to Wrigley Field.

 Can parents go on the visit to Wrigley Field?

 No. Due to safety and logistics concerns, only Cubs campers and staff are allowed to enter the ballpark during our visit.
 Every detail about the trip and tour has been designed with safety (of campers and parents/guardians alike) as the top priority, and to maximize their fan experience at Wrigley Field.